Healthy Eating Through Pregnancy

 For a healthy lifestyle, limit your saturated fats and sugary snacks such as cream, ice cream, biscuits, cakes, pastries, and other snacks and confectionery.

-Take a look at our Healthy Snack Recipes to replace the sugary snacks and keep your energy up.
+Take a look at our Healthy Snack Recipes below to replace the sugary snacks and keep your energy up.

 Eating a healthy varied diet through your pregnancy should help you get most of the vitamins and minerals needed for you and your baby.